vladKarlinsky/Paradox-HA/README.md

 ## How Can I Run the Assignment?

 1. Enter your OpenAI key in the `.env` file.
+2. Install dependencies: `pip install -r requirements.txt` (This make take 1-2 mins, due to LangChain).
-2. Execute the `main.py` file.
+3. Execute the `main.py` file: `python main.py`
-3. Profit.
+4. Profit.

 ## Documentation